Purp1eW0lf/Blue-Team-Notes/README.md

 #### Filtering Reg ImagePath

 Remember above, we saw the ImagePath had the value of C:\temp\evil.exe.
 And we're seeing a load of .sys here.
-So can we specifically just look for .exes in the ImagePath
+So can we specifically just look for .exes in the ImagePath.
 I have to mention, don't write .sys files off as harmless.
-Rootkits and bootkits weaponise .sys, for example
+Rootkits and bootkits weaponise .sys, for example.

+Let's continue to use the \Services\ reg as our example.
+But we could look at any of the registeries.

 ```powershell
 Get-ItemProperty -Path "HKLM:\System\CurrentControlSet\services\*" |